byoung11644/SQLAlchemy_Example/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy Challenge - Surfs Up!

-### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
-These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.

 ![surfs-up.png](Images/surfs-up.png)

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+To help with the trip planning, we need to do some climate analysis on the area.
+The following outlines what we need to do.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* Choose a start date and end date for the trip.
+Make sure the vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use SQLAlchemy `create_engine` to connect to the sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use SQLAlchemy `automap_base()` to reflect the tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis